Multiple Choice Bible Quiz about Moses the Lawgiver

 a.
 Moses received the Ten Commandments when he was forty years old.

 b.
-He lived three lifespans of forty years each.
+He lived three different lifespans of forty years each.

 c.
 Moses died when he was forty years old.